computeq-admin/ha-addons/mystrom2ha/DOCS.md

 After installing the addon

-- In Configuration enter the Password of the hosting Home assitant instance and click on 'save'
+- Optionally: In Configuration change the password of the webservice and click on 'save'
 - then start the addon
-- after the addon has startet open the address http://(ip of the host):32655
+- after the addon has startet open the web ui to add buttons
-- authorize the plugin to connect to Roomskills by entering the user and passwort or login to the addon by using Amazon login
+- you need to use the mystrom tool to identify the button ips and then add them using the web ui